UTS-eResearch/omeka-datacrate-tools/README.md

-Once you have run ```omeka_classic_to_datacrate.py``` there should be DataCrate-type CATALOG file in migration-data.
-This file will not be ready to use, as the properties and types used in it don't match the DataCrate context (which is based on schema.org).
+Once you have run ```omeka_classic_to_datacrate.py``` there should be DataCrate-type "ro-crate-metadata-raw.json" file in migration-data.
+This file will not be ready to use, as the properties and types used in it don't match the RO-Crate context (which is based on schema.org).
 For example, the "title" item needs to be changed to name.
 This example ships with a file that does the mapping: ```examples/f2f/farms_to_freeways_mapping.json```.